elastic/elasticsearch-net/readme.md

 client.Index("myindex","mytype","1", myJson);
 ```

-This will execute a POST to /myindex/mytype/1 with the provided string myJson passed verbatim as request body.
+This will execute a `POST` to `/myindex/mytype/1` with the provided string `myJson` passed verbatim as the request body.

 Alternatively, you can specify an anonymous object: